contiamo/react-runtime-config/README.md

 import createConfig from "react-runtime-config";

 /**
- * All config values that need to be set in window.
- * Errors will be thrown if these values do not exist.
- */
-interface MandatoryConfig {
-  backendUrl: string;
-}

-// All optional config values. const defaultConfig = {
-  color: "pink",
-  myFeatureFlag: false,
-};

-export type ConfigType = MandatoryConfig & typeof defaultConfig;

-/**
  * `useConfig` and `useAdminConfig` are now React hooks that you can use in your app.
  *
  * `useConfig` provides config getter & setter, `useAdminConfig` provides data in order
  * to visualize your config map with ease.
-More on this further
+More on this further down.
- * down.
  */

-export const { useConfig, useAdminConfig } = createConfig<ConfigType>({
+export const { useConfig, useAdminConfig } = createConfig({
   namespace: "MY_APP_CONFIG",
-  defaultConfig,
-  // Types are totally optionals since they are just metadata for the `useAdminConfig`
+  schema: {
+    color: {
+      type: "string",
+      enum: ["blue" as const, "green" as const, "pink" as const], // `as const` is required to have nice autocompletion
+      description: "Main color of the application",
+    },
+    backend: {
+      type: "string",
+      description: "Backend url", // config without `default` need to be provided into `window.MY_APP_CONFIG` },
+    port: {
+      type: "number", // This schema can be retrieved after in `useAdminConfig().fields`
+      description: "Backend port",
+      min: 1,
+      max: 65535,
+      default: 8000, // config with `default` don't have to be set on `window.MY_APP_CONFIG` },
+    monitoringLink: {
+      type: "custom",
+      description: "Link of the monitoring",
+      parser: value => {
+        if (typeof value === "object" && typeof value.url === "string" && typeof value.displayName === "string") {
+          // The type will be infered from the return type return { url: value.url as string, displayName: value.displayName as string };
+        }
+        // This error will be shown if the `window.MY_APP_CONFIG.monitoringLink` can't be parsed or if we `setConfig` an unvalid value throw new Error("Monitoring link invalid!");
+      },
+    },
-  types: {
+    isLive: {
-    myFeatureFlag: "boolean",
+      type: "boolean",
-    color: ["pink", "red", "blue"], // Enum type
-    backendUrl: "string",
+      default: false,
+    },
   },
 });
 ```